 Metal is a material (usually solid) comprising one or more metallic elements (e.g., iron, aluminium, copper, chromium, titanium, gold, nickel), and often also nonmetallic elements (e.g., carbon, nitrogen, oxygen) in relatively small amounts.
 The unique feature of metals, as far as their structure is concerned, is the presence of charge carriers, specifically electrons.
 This feature is given by the nature of the metallic bond.
 The electrical and thermal conductivities of metals originate from their outer electrons being delocalized.

 Metal joining is a controlled process used to fuse metals.
-There are several techniques of metal joining of which welding is one of the more basic forms.
+There are several techniques of metal joining, of which welding is one of the more basic forms.

 - Riveting.
 Riveting is one of the most ancient metalwork joining processes.
-A rivet is essentially a two-headed and unthreaded bolt which holds two other pieces of metal together.
-Currently riveting still retains important uses in industry and construction.
+A rivet is essentially a two-headed and unthreaded bolt that holds two other pieces of metal together.
+Currently, riveting still retains important uses in industry and construction.
 Solid rivets are used in applications where reliability and safety count.
 A typical application for solid rivets can be found within the structural parts of aircraft.
 Hundreds of thousands of solid rivets are used to assemble the frame of a modern aircraft.